Congratulation! You are now ready to self-publish your novel.

 As a self-published author, you won’t have an agent or publishing house deciding which path to take.

 In order to give yourself the best possible chance, I recommend doing all three.

-I published my novel on Amazon for a few reasons, but below are my three main reasons.
+I published my novel on Amazon for a several reasons, but below are my three main reasons.

-- They are the biggest ebook retailer on the planet.
-68% of ebook sales take place on Amazon KDP (Kindle Direct Publishing) according to about.ebooks.com
+- Amazon are the biggest ebook retailer on the planet.
+68% of ebook sales take place on Amazon KDP (Kindle Direct Publishing) according to about.ebooks.com.

-- It was very straight forward to do, and with a slight tweak to the manuscript file, you can upload for paper and hardback.
-I will make a walkthrough article for this soon.
+- It’s very straight forward to do, and with a slight tweak to the manuscript file, you can upload a paper and hardback version.

 Other Self-Publishing Platforms